collinbarrett/collinbarrett.github.io/_posts/2018-01-04-incognito-debug-visual-studio.md

 To configure browsers to debug in this mode:

-1. Click the Debug Target control’s right-side chevron to view the list of installed browsers.
+1. Click the Debug Target control's right-side chevron to view the list of installed browsers.
 2. Click “Browse With…”.
 3. Click “Add…”.
 4. Configure the new target browser using the private/incognito command line argument.
 See the examples below.